FAQ

 - To reduce the amount of waste through reuse or recovery (recycling)

-In addition, the responsibilities for manufacturers, dealers and consumers are clearly regulated.
+In addition, the responsibilities for manufacturers, distributors and consumers are clearly regulated

 Consumers and ElektroG